-Did you know that most of the 5 longest bridges in the world are in China; bearing testimony to China’s thirst for all that is big and great.
-All of the 5 longest bridges were also constructed in the last decade alone pointing to the success of new engineering abilities in use today.
+Did you know 4 of the longest bridges in the world were constructed in the last decade alone?
+This points to the success of new engineering abilities in use today.
 The following are the longest bridges in the world currently:

 The bridge is 164.8 KM long, located between Shanghai and Nanjing.
 It is meant for a high speed rail, across the Yangtze River delta, all the way from Danyang to Kunshan.